 The love and passion for the creation of canvas bags and items did not stop here.
-It found seed in Nobuo’s son, Shinzaburo, who brought to the business fresh and uniquely creative ideas, while continuing to make use of the skills of craftspeople.
+It found seed in Nobuo’s son, Shinzaburo, who brought to the business fresh and uniquely creative ideas, while continuing to make use of the skills of craftspeople, some of whom had started as apprentices in his grandfather’s and father’s time.
 We are sure that you will feel some sense of this continuity when you visit our shop.

 Founder: Kihee Ichizawa

 Kihee was born in 1853 and was known to be a bit of an eccentric, loving new things and being at the forefront of fashion.
 Perhaps this had to do with his being born in the year that Captain Perry’s ship arrived at Japanese shores, opening up the country to western culture and civilization.
 Be that as it may, he wore western clothing and hats, which were unusual at the time, and started a western-style laundry.
 He also organized a band called Kyoto Band in which the musicians played trumpets and clarinets.
 He simply adored anything that was western.
 However, although he was energetic and had an insatiable curiosity, he was somewhat lacking in business sense.
 As a result and perhaps because he was born too early for his time, all that remained of his fabulous start was one sewing machine.